Levridge-Tory/LevridgeIntegrationDocs/docs/Vendor_Purchasing_Rebates.md

 Upon creation of a vendor rebate agreement, the default expiry date of never has been changed to one year following the start date.
 The user has the option to update the expiry date.

 ## Rebate Process
-Once the rebate agreements are setup up properly, every time a Purchase order or sales order is invoiced, the rebate will show up in the accrual account as well as in the Rebate claims screen.
+Once the rebate agreements are setup up properly, every time a Purchase order is invoiced, the rebate will show up in the accrual account as well as in the Rebate claims screen.

 A rebate claims screen will provide details of rebates processed.
 Processing from the claims will create a credit on the vendors account that can be left as a credit or settled against an invoice.